2018 Rural Ministry Conference – Cooperating Congregations in Ministry

 Roland Martinson is Emeritus Professor of Children, Youth and Family Ministry and Emeritus Vice President for Academic Affairs and Academic Dean at Luther Seminary.
 He came to Luther Seminary as assistant professor in 1977 and was named professor of pastoral theology and ministry, pastoral care, in 1982.
 “Rollie” was the project director of the landmark Exemplary Youth Ministry Study, and a participant in the Search Institute’s original “Effectiveness of Christian Education” study.
 He, with Jay Beech, is currently directing six synods of Region 3 in the ELCA in a Study and Enrichment of

 Dean Safe grew up on a small family dairy farm in southeastern Minnesota, working with his parents on the farm and attending an open country Lutheran church.
 Safe holds a B.A. from Waldorf University in Forest City, Iowa, an M.Div. from Luther Seminary, and is currently pursuing his S.T.M. degree from Chicago Theological Seminary.
 Serving churches in rural Lanesboro and Canton, Minnesota he is grateful to serve in a setting where relationships are enmeshed in landscape and where the work of the Gospel takes on a new importance through that lens.

-Elan Hacker – Elan is a transplanted southerner, swapping the city life and ocean for the joys of rural living and Minnesota sunrises, 36 years ago.
-She is currently serving 3 churches in Southwestern MN and 1 in South Dakota as Vicar.
+Elan Hacker is a transplanted southerner, swapping the city life and ocean for the joys of rural living and Minnesota sunrises, 36 years ago.
+She is the pastor of a three point parish.
+Elan enjoys writing, public speaking, and riding and training horses.